UCN-LANY-CaseStudies/CafeSanchez_v0/README.md

 The only *non-functional* requirement identified is that the operation of the system must be fail-safe.

 ## Implementation
+The application is implemented as a desktop application based on a three-tier open architecture.
+The individual tiers are implemented as packages in the Java project (The IDE used is Eclipse).

 ![Architecture][architecture]

+### UI
+The user interface is designed to satisfy the Use Cases shown in Appendix A and consists of two screens; a main window that shows the active orders that are currently being processed, and a modal window where details about a new customer order can be entered.

+![Main Window][mainwindow]
+![New Order Model][newordermodal]

 [architecture]: /Graphics/Architecture.svg "Architecture"
+[mainwindow]: /Graphics/screen1.png "Main Window"
+[newordermodal]: /Graphics/screen2.png "New Order Modal"